bcherny/ngimport/README.md

    export function get() { return $http.get('/url') }
    ```

-### Specifically when using just the builtin imports included in this library
+#### Specifically when using just the builtin imports included in this library

 TODO

-### Specifically when using this technique to wrap your own legacy modules
+#### Specifically when using this technique to wrap your own legacy modules

 - If transpiling to CommonJS, be careful to destructure the import rather than importing a default value.
 Otherwise when the exported reference updates, your consumer will still have a pointer to the old, undefined reference!

+## Backporting existing code

+TODO

 TODO